fiorix/freegeoip/README.md

 ### Running

-Use either ``go run freegeoip.go`` or ``go build; ./freegeoip`` to compile and run the server, then point the browser to http://localhost:8080.

-Server needs ``freegeoip.conf`` to be in the current directory but an alternate config can be specified using the ``-config`` command line option.
+The server looks for ``freegeoip.conf`` in the current directory, but an alternative config can be specified using the ``-config`` command line option.

+If the server is proxied by Nginx or another HTTP load balancer, edit the configuration file and set ``xheaders="true"`` and it'll use X-Real-IP or X-Forwarded-For HTTP headers (when available) as the client IP.

+Run the server:

+	./freegeoip [-config /path/to/freegeoip.conf]

+Then point the browser to http://localhost:8080.

-If the database is not accessible (e.g. file does not exist, permissions) or redis-server is unreachable, all queries will result in HTTP 503 (Service Unavailable).
+If the IP database is unavailable (e.g. file does not exist, bad permissions) or redis is unreachable (if using redis as the quota backend), all queries will result in HTTP 503 (Service Unavailable).

-For SSL, use the following command to generate self-signed certificates:

-	go run $GOROOT/src/pkg/crypto/tls/generate_cert.go --host localhost

 We recommend [supervisor](http://supervisord.org) for running the server in production.
 On Ubuntu, install ``apt-get install supervisor`` and drop the